 Before taking the trouble to prepare your piece for publication, kindly drop a line to email@example.com first, with a short note outlining your intentions.
 We can then discuss so as to make best use of your time and contribution.
 If we have any questions, we will get in touch first to iron them out.
 If we find the piece out of our main focus, we will let you know immediately with a short note of explanation.

-Posting routine: All entries to the journal are made by the Editor-in-chief, who reviews each project and final draft with the contributing editors and the copy editor before posting.
+Posting routine: All entries to the journal are made by the Editor, who reviews each project and final draft with the contributing editors and the copy editor before posting.

 Article length: Relatively compact – say enough for a good read in 5/15 minute max.
 300-2000 words looks good.
 Anything longer should be handled as clickable URL; but that readable engaging summary is critical.